paulbes/mergedcallbacks/README.md

 mergedcallbacks
 ===============

+Link to blog about this: http://paulbeskow.com/2013/12/19/merged-callbacks-in-c-with-boostbind-and-boostfunction/ for more details on how it is actually achieved.

 Class for merging callbacks with the same signature in C++ using boost::bind and boost::function.

 Build: g++ -o main main.cpp MergedCallbacks.cpp